Pitchanon/Laravel4-FacebookConnect/README.md

 }
 ~~~

-You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.
+You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated

 or

-You can install this bundle by running the following CLI command:
+You can install this bundle by running the following CLI command.

 ~~~
 $ php artisan bundle:install Laravel4-FacebookConnect